seahorn/clam/README.md

 Crab-llvm provides a python script called `crabllvm.py` to interact with users.
-Given a C program, users just need to type: `crabllvm.py file.c --crab-answer`.
+Given a C program, users just need to type: `crabllvm.py file.c --crab-print-invariants`.

-- The option `--crab-answer` displays all the invariants inferred for each basic block in the `LLVM` bitcode.
+- The option `--crab-print-invariants` displays all the invariants inferred for each basic block in the `LLVM` bitcode.

 - Users can also choose the abstract domain by typing the option `--crab-domain`.
 The possible values are: